mesmerizedchild/mch-carousel/README.md

 ## What is MCh Carousel?

-A flexible, CSS styled, programmable, RTL aware carousel [a.k.a. slide show], this time by some [obscure developer](https://www.linkedin.com/in/robertogiuntoli) in Barcelona, Spain...
+A flexible, CSS styled, programmable, RTL aware carousel [a.k.a. slideshow], this time by some [obscure developer](https://www.linkedin.com/in/robertogiuntoli) in Barcelona, Spain...

 It displays any number of pictures in a horizontal strip, with the ability of scrolling left or right, plus a number of features [listed below].
 It is appropriate for when multiple pictures must be displayed side by side, but not all of them might fit into the navigator viewport.